View all monuments in NYC Parks, as well as temporary public art installations on our NYC Public Art Map and Guide.

 Scott was born in Edinburgh, Scotland, and had an early career in the legal profession.
 His literary endeavors were launched when he anonymously published translations of Burger’s Lenore and Der Wilde Jager, and Goethe’s Gotz von Berlichgen (1799).
 In 1802, Scott issued the first two volumes of Minstrelsy of the Scottish Border, a collection of old ballads, which reflected his interest in the native language and traditions of his country.
 His first significant original work was The Lay of the Last Minstrel, a narrative poem published in 1805.

-In addition to his novels, he published a narrative poem, Lady of the Lake (1810), edited the author John Dryden’s (1631-1700) works (1808), published several plays - including Auchindrane or the Ayshire Tragedy (1830), the nineteen-volume set of The Life and Works of Swift (1814), the nine-volume Life of Napoleon (1827) - and a History of Scotland (1830).
-Yet at the height of his fame as a man of letters, Scott suffered enormous financial setbacks, and declared bankruptcy.
+In addition to his novels, he published a narrative poem, Lady of the Lake (1810), edited the author John Dryden’s (1631-1700) works (1808), published several plays, the nineteen-volume set of The Life and Works of Swift (1814), the nine-volume Life of Napoleon (1827), and a History of Scotland (1830).
+Yet at the height of his fame as a man of letters, Scott suffered enormous financial setbacks and declared bankruptcy.
 He suffered two strokes in 1830, and died as a result two years later.
 It was only after his death that his debts were paid through the proceeds received from his numerous publications.

-Scott’s work and career was marked with a nostalgia and pride in Scotland’s past, married to an acute awareness of its place in the modern world.
-It was Scott who rediscovered the country’s crown jewels – the Honours of the Kingdom – unearthing them from bricked-up chamber in Edinburgh Castle in 1818 after they had been lost for over 100 years.
+Throughout his career Scott’s work was marked with nostalgia and pride in Scotland’s past married with an acute awareness of its place in the modern world.
+It was Scott who rediscovered the country’s crown jewels, the Honours of Scotland, unearthing them from bricked-up chamber in Edinburgh Castle in 1818 after they had been lost for over 100 years.
 His novels based on Scotland’s history made the country a tourist destination, and some credit him with popularizing the romantic view of the country’s geography and culture that endures today.

 Steell was born in Aberdeen, and was the son of a wood carver.
 After studying at the Trustees Academy and also in Rome, he became a member of The Royal Scottish Academy, and was appointed in 1838 Sculptor of the Queen of Scotland.
 He produced numerous public and private art commissions, and managed a foundry, which introduced the art of bronze casting to Scotland.

-In 1936 Parks’s monuments crew repaired the base and repatined the bronze.
-In 1993, both the pedestal and sculpture were again conserved through the Adopt-A-Monument Program, a joint venture of the Municipal Art Society, Parks, and the New York City Art Commission.
+In 1936 NYC Parks’ monuments crew repaired the base and repatinated the bronze.
+In 1993, both the pedestal and sculpture were again conserved through the Adopt-A-Monument Program, a joint venture of the Municipal Art Society, NYC Parks, and the New York City Art Commission (now the Public Design Commission).
 The restoration was funded by the Saint Andrew’s Society, which has also established a fund for ongoing care.